input-output-hk/jormungandr-nix/README.md

 nix-shell https://github.com/input-output-hk/jormungandr-nix/archive/master.tar.gz
 ```

-Once in the shell run `run-jormungandr` to start jormungandr.
+Once in the shell run `run-jormungandr` to start [Jormungandr](https://input-output-hk.github.io/jormungandr/) or `run-jormungandr-and-cardano-wallet` to start both Jormungandr and [Cardano Wallet](https://github.com/input-output-hk/cardano-wallet) API.

+Note that to use Cardano Wallet you need to start `nix-shell` with `--argstr block0_consensus bft`, as Cardano Wallet is not yet compatible with `genesis_praos`.

 To regenerate the config (in case of incompatible change in jormungandr after updating the commit), run `generate-config`